joinpursuit/Pursuit-Core-iOS/obj-c-and-advanced-topics/objc/labs/intro-and-foundation-types.md

 ## General Instructions

 Use your Swift knowledge, introduction to the Objective-C and Foundation types, and problem-solving skills to find answers to the below.
-Some questions will require that you dig into the Objective-C library, so think about how you would solve in Swift first.
+Some questions will require that you dig into the Objective-C libraries, so think about how you would solve in Swift first.

 ## Instructions for lab submission